idrassi/DirHash/README.md

 - SHA384
 - SHA512

-If HashAlgo nor specified, SHA-1 is used by default.
+If HashAlgo is not specified, SHA-1 is used by default.

 ResultFileName specifies an optional text file where the result will be appended.